randallecook/asyncserver/README.md

 Test the server by POSTing data to it.
 For example:

-> rcook$ curl -X POST -d @AsyncDaemon.h http://localhost:8787/foo
+> rcook$ curl -H 'Expect:' -d @AsyncDaemon.h http://localhost:8787/foo

 The server will handle the transaction and log its progress as it asynchronously reads in the request (its own source code in this case).
 It generates a simple output message.
+Note that we need the -H switch to tell curl to not wait for a 100 Continue response from the server, as cpp-netlib version 0.11.0 does not support sending it.